jarun/googler/README.md

   --noua                disable user agent
-  --notweak             disable TCP optimizations and forced TLS 1.2 --json                output in JSON format; implies --noprompt --show-browser-logs   do not suppress browser output (stdout and stderr) --np, --noprompt      search and exit, do not prompt -u, --upgrade         perform in-place self-upgrade
+  --notweak             disable TCP optimizations and forced TLS 1.2 --json                output in JSON format; implies --noprompt --url-handler UTIL    custom script or cli utility to open results --show-browser-logs   do not suppress browser output (stdout and stderr) --np, --noprompt      search and exit, do not prompt -u, --upgrade         perform in-place self-upgrade